Possession of Drug Paraphernalia in Tampa

 - A 2-liter-type soda bottle

 Items considered drug paraphernalia also include the kits and mixing tools that work in conjunction with the items listed above to make drugs usable or transportable.
 The law is even worded in a way that makes containers used to store drugs considered as paraphernalia.

 Penalties for possession of drug paraphernalia in Florida are:

 - Up to 12 months in jail

 Notably, drug paraphernalia charges are a first-degree misdemeanor.
 However, as mentioned above, paraphernalia charges often accompany more serious drug crimes.

 Forming a Defense Against Possession Charges

-While receiving a charge of possessing drug paraphernalia seems to indicate having an object at hand at the time of arrest, it can actually encompass a much wider field of possession.
+While receiving a charge of possessing drug paraphernalia seems to indicate having an object at hand at the time of arrest, it can encompass a much wider field of possession.
 In addition to physical, or "actual," possession, you can also face charges on account of implied, or "constructive," possession.
 The latter term can describe any situation where you have the knowledge of an object's presence as well as the ability to access it, even if it is not in your direct control.
-Other charges may be issued on the basis of intent to use an object for illegal purposes.
+Other charges may be issued based on intent to use an object for illegal purposes.
 These charges can be issued when paraphernalia is discovered in various circumstances.

 The following circumstances can be used to indicate intent: